 Training, qualifications & experience

-I trained as a psychodynamic psychotherapist at WPF Therapy and am a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I trained as a psychodynamic psychotherapist at WPF Therapy and am a registered member of the United Kingdom Council for Psychotherapy (UKCP).

-WPF Therapy has a reputation as one of the UK's leading psychotherapy organisations, and BACP registration requires therapists to have achieved a high standard of training and experience.
-It also requires therapists to work in accordance with the BACP's Ethical Framework, ensuring their practice is ethically sound.
+WPF Therapy has a reputation as one of the UK's leading psychotherapy organisations, and UKCP registration requires therapists to have achieved a high standard of training and experience.
+It also requires therapists to work in accordance with the UKCP's Ethical Framework, ensuring their practice is ethically sound.

 I have worked with people from a wide range of social and cultural backgrounds, giving me considerable experience and understanding of the difficulties people can encounter around their emotions, behaviour, relationships and identity.
 I have particular experience working in forensic services and within the criminal justice system.